JOURNEY to Successful Living – Housing Services & Supports

 To Be Considered:

-To be considered for JOURNEY Housing, youth must first be involved in JOURNEY to Successful Living; a program designed to strengthen the system of care in Hamilton County for transition-age youth and young adults ages 14 to 21, with serious emotional challenges, and their families.
+To be considered for JOURNEY Housing, young adult must first be involved in JOURNEY to Successful Living; a program designed to strengthen the system of care in Hamilton County for transition-age youth and young adults ages 14 to 21, with serious emotional challenges, and their families.
 It is the purpose of JOURNEY to create a broad-based, sustainable systemic change, inclusive of policy reform and infrastructure development.

 Transition-age youth and young adults receive on-going supports through broad-based coordination of treatment and support services.
 Treatment planning is strengths-based and futures-oriented with emphasis on achieving permanent housing and self-sufficiency goals.
 Oversight of housing services occurs at the individual, program, and system levels.